TrickyTroll/good-bot-runner/runner/README.md

 [installation](https://python-poetry.org/docs/#installation) instructions.

-When running `pip install .` in this project's root directory, every dependency mentionned in the `pyproject.toml` file will be installed. **This does not include development dependencies.**
+When running `pip install .` in this project's root directory, every dependency mentioned in the `pyproject.toml` file will be installed. **This does not include development dependencies.**

-To install de latter, you will need to run the following command:
+To install the latter, you will need to run the following command:

 ```shell
 poetry install .